azazdeaz/impostor/README.md

 > #### Growing simulator agonistic procedural plants for training robots.

-:construction: Heavily work in progress, but `pixi run start` should always demo something :fingers_crossed:
+🚧 Heavily work in progress, but `pixi run start` should always demo something 🤞